-(c) A pretrial diversion program established under subsection (a) shall be under the direct supervision and sole control of the district attorney.
-The district attorney may contract with any agency, person, or corporation for services related to this act.
-The district attorney may employ persons necessary to accomplish the purposes of this act, who shall serve at the pleasure of the district attorney.
 Section 3. (a) A person charged with a criminal offense specified in subsection (b) whose jurisdiction is in the circuit court, district court, or municipal court in a circuit in which a pretrial diversion program has been created pursuant to this act may apply to the district attorney of the circuit for admittance to the program.

-7 (b) A person charged with any of the following 8 offenses may apply for the pretrial diversion program:

-9 (1) A drug offense, excluding trafficking in 10 controlled substances or cannabis as provided in Section 11 13A-12-231 of the Code of Alabama 1975, or manufacturing of 12 controlled substances in the first degree as provided in 13 Section 13A-12-218 of the Code of Alabama 1975.

-(2) A property offense.

-(3) A misdemeanor.
+- (b) A person charged with any of the following offenses may apply for the pretrial diversion program: - (1) A drug offense, excluding trafficking in controlled substances or cannabis as provided in Section 13A-12-231 of the Code of Alabama 1975, or manufacturing of controlled substances in the first degree as provided in Section 13A-12-218 of the Code of Alabama 1975. - (2) A property offense. - (3) A misdemeanor.

-(4) A traffic or conservation offense, except that a 16 17 holder of a commercial driver's license, an operator of a commercial motor vehicle, or a commercial driver learner 18 permit holder who is charged with a violation of a traffic law 19 20 in this state shall not be eligible for a deferred prosecution 21 program, diversion program, or any deferred imposition of judgment program pursuant to Section 32-6-49.23 of the Code of 22 23 Alabama 1975.
+- (4) A traffic or conservation offense, except that a holder of a commercial driver's license, an operator of a commercial motor vehicle, or a commercial driver learner permit holder who is charged with a violation of a traffic law in this state shall not be eligible for a deferred prosecution program, diversion program, or any deferred imposition of judgment program pursuant to Section 32-6-49.23 of the Code of Alabama 1975. - (5) Notwithstanding subdivision (3), the district attorney may determine that a person charged with a misdemeanor offense is ineligible to apply for the program if

-(5) Notwithstanding subdivision (3), the district attorney may determine that a person charged with a misdemeanor offense is ineligible to apply for the program if it is in the best interest of the victim, the offender, the community, or justice.

-3 (b) The following offenses are ineligible for4 consideration for the pretrial diversion program:
+- it is in the best interest of the victim, the offender, the community, or justice. - 3 (b) The following offenses are ineligible for 4 consideration for the pretrial diversion program:

-(1) Any Class A felony or capital offense.

-6 (2) Any offense involving serious physical injury to 7 a person.

-8 (3) An offense involving violence in which the 9 victim was a child under 14 years of age, a law enforcement 10 officer, a school officer, a correctional officer, active duty 11 military personnel of the United States military, or a person 12 over the age of 65.

-(4) Any offense involving death.

-14 (5) A person deemed by the district attorney to be a 15 threat to the safety or well-being of the community.

-(6) Bribery of a government or public official.

-17 (7) Any offense wherein the offender is a public 18 official and the charge is related to his or her capacity as a 19 public official.

-(8) Abduction or kidnapping.

-(9) Any sex offense involving forcible compulsion orincapacity.
+- (1) Any Class A felony or capital offense. - 6 (2) Any offense involving serious physical injury to a person. - (3) An offense involving violence in which the victim was a child under 14 years of age, a law enforcement officer, a school officer, a correctional officer, active duty military personnel of the United States military, or a person over the age of 65. - (4) Any offense involving death. - 14 (5) A person deemed by the district attorney to be a 15 threat to the safety or well-being of the community. - (6) Bribery of a government or public official. - (7) Any offense wherein the offender is a public official and the charge is related to his or her capacity as a public official. - (8) Abduction or kidnapping. - 21 (9) Any sex offense involving forcible compulsion or 22 incapacity.

-23 Section 4. (a) In determining whether an offender 24 may be admitted into a pretrial diversion program established 25 under this act, it shall be appropriate for the district 26 attorney to consider any of the following circumstances: (1) If the offender is 18 years of age or older at the time the offense was committed.
+Section 4. (a) In determining whether an offender may be admitted into a pretrial diversion program established under this act, it shall be appropriate for the district attorney to consider any of the following circumstances: